 The Commercial & Industrial Group consists of business operations serving a broad range of industrial and commercial customers worldwide, including customers in the aerospace, natural resources, government, power generation, transportation and technical education market segments (collectively, "critical industries"), primarily through direct and distributor channels.
-Segment net sales of \$1,345.7 million in 2019 increased \$2.4 million, or 0.2%, from 2018 levels, reflecting a \$32.2 million, or 2.5%, organic sales gain and \$3.1 million of acquisition-related sales, mostly offset by \$32.9 million of unfavorable foreign currency translation.
-The organic sales increase primarily includes a high single-digit gain in the segment's power tools operations, a mid single-digit gain in the specialty tools business and a low single-digit gain in sales to customers in critical industries.
-Operating earnings of \$188.7 million in 2019, decreased \$10.6 million, or 5.3%, from 2018 levels, primarily due to \$3.3 million of unfavorable foreign currency effects, increased sales in lower gross margin businesses and higher material and other costs, partially offset by benefits from the company's RCI initiatives.
+Segment net sales of \$1,234.6 million in 2020, reflecting a \$115.8 million, or 8.6%, organic sales decline and \$3.5 million of unfavorable currency translation, partially offset by \$8.2 million of acquisition-related sales, compared to \$1,345.7 million in 2019.
+The organic sales decrease primarily includes a double-digit decline in the segment's Asia Pacific operations, a high single-digit decrease in sales to customers in critical industries and a low single-digit decline in sales in the segment's European-based hand tools business.
+Operating earnings of \$153.7 million in 2020, including \$6.5 million of direct costs associated with COVID-19, \$6.4 million of restructuring charges and \$5.8 million of unfavorable foreign currency effects, compared to \$188.7 million in 2019.

-The Commercial & Industrial Group intends to continue building on the following strategic priorities in 2020:
+The Commercial & Industrial Group intends to continue building on the following strategic priorities in 2021:

-- Continuing to invest in emerging market growth initiatives; - Expanding our business with existing customers and reaching new customers in critical industries and other market segments; - Broadening our product offering designed particularly for critical industry segments; - Increasing our customer-connection-driven understanding of work across multiple industries; - Investing in innovation that, guided by that understanding of work, delivers an ongoing stream of productivity-enhancing custom engineered solutions; and - · Continuing to reduce structural and operating costs, as well as improve efficiencies, through RCI initiatives.
+- Continuing to invest in emerging market growth initiatives; - Expanding our business with existing customers and reaching new customers in critical industries and other market segments; - · Broadening our product offering designed particularly for critical industry segments; - · Increasing our customer-connection-driven understanding of work across multiple industries; - Investing in innovation that, guided by that understanding of work, delivers an ongoing stream of productivity-enhancing custom engineered solutions; and - Continuing to reduce structural and operating costs, as well as improve efficiencies, through RCI initiatives.

 The Snap-on Tools Group consists of business operations primarily serving vehicle service and repair technicians through the company's worldwide mobile tool distribution channel.
-Segment net sales of \$1,612.9 million in 2019 decreased \$0.9 million, or 0.1%, from 2018 levels, reflecting a \$14.7 million, or 0.9%, organic sales gain, more than offset by \$15.6 million of unfavorable foreign currency translation.
-The organic sales increase reflects a low single-digit increase in the segment's U.S. franchise operations, partially offset by a low single-digit decline in the segment's international operations.
-Operating earnings of \$245.8 million in 2019 decreased \$18.4 million, or 7.0%, from 2018 levels primarily due to \$11.3 million of unfavorable foreign currency effects and higher field support investments.
+Segment net sales of \$1,643.9 million in 2020, reflecting a \$32.8 million, or 2.0%, organic sales gain, partially offset by \$1.8 million of unfavorable foreign currency translation, compared to \$1,612.9 million in 2019.
+The organic sales increase reflects a low single-digit gain in the U.S. franchise operations, partially offset by a low single-digit decline in the segment's international operations.
+Operating earnings of \$267.7 million in 2020, including \$3.5 million of direct costs associated with COVID-19, \$0.6 million of restructuring charges and \$5.4 million of unfavorable foreign currency effects, compared to \$245.8 million in 2019.

-While sales challenges existed in certain geographies throughout 2019, the Snap-on Tools Group remained focused on its fundamental, strategic initiatives to strengthen the franchise network and enhance franchisee profitability.
-In 2020, the Snap-on Tools Group intends to continue these initiatives, with specific focus on the following:
+In 2021, the Snap-on Tools Group intends to continue these initiatives, with specific focus on the following:

-- Continuing to improve franchisee satisfaction, productivity, profitability and commercial health; - Developing new programs and products to expand market coverage, reaching new technician customers and increasing penetration with existing customers: - Increasing investment in new product innovation and development; and - Increasing customer service levels and productivity in back office support functions, manufacturing and the supply chain through RCI initiatives and investment.
+- Continuing to improve franchisee satisfaction, productivity, profitability and commercial health; - Developing new programs and products to expand market coverage, reaching new technician customers and increasing penetration with existing customers; - Increasing investment in new product innovation and development; and - Increasing customer service levels and productivity in back office support functions, manufacturing and the supply chain through RCI initiatives and investment.